 Our commitment to respect in the workplace includes our full support for international efforts to promote ethical principles and practices related to the prevention of the exploitation and abuse associated with modern slavery and human trafficking.
 We also expect a similar commitment to these principles from all organisations with which we do business and will not support or do business with any party knowingly involved in modern slavery or human trafficking.

 All our employees have a contract of employment.
-The contract sets out working conditions, hours of work, holiday entitlement and the like.
-Hourly paid site workers are engaged under a contract of employment which reflects the ‘Working Rule Agreement for the Construction Industry’, this being prepared by the Construction Industry Joint Council – a body incorporating the employer organisations and trade unions.
-It is the properly recognised terms of employment for construction companies and is subject to annual review.
-We are also an accredited employer under the Living Wage Foundation meaning that employees are paid at a level at not less than the Real Living Wage, this being of relevance to the likes of junior site operatives and cleaning and security personnel.
+The contract sets out working conditions, hours of work, holiday entitlement and similar customary and associated provisions.
+Hourly paid site workers are engaged under a contract of employment which reflects the ‘Working Rule Agreement for the Construction Industry’, this being prepared by the Construction Industry Joint Council – a body incorporating the relevant employer and employee industry organisations.
+It is regarded as the properly recognised terms of employment for construction companies and is subject to annual review.
+We are also an accredited employer under the Living Wage Foundation meaning that employees are paid at a level not less than the real Living Wage, this being of particular relevance to those in roles such as junior site operatives and cleaning and security personnel.

-In the main, suppliers and subcontractors are established members of our supply chain and also recognised companies in the UK construction market and hence we have confidence in their meeting the obligations of the Modern Slavery Act 2015.
-Many of our supply chain members are of a size that means they are required to produce their own modern slavery statement.
+In the main, suppliers and subcontractors are established members of our supply chain and also recognised companies in the UK construction market and therefore we have confidence in them meeting the obligations of the Modern Slavery Act 2015.
+Many of our supply chain members are of a size that means they are required to produce their own modern slavery statement and where that is the case we audit the presence of an up-to-date statement both on an annual basis for existing suppliers and as part of our on-boarding for prospective suppliers.

-If we use an organisation for the first time and it is not a recognised, established business then we undertake checks in respect of its practices.
-On occasion we use organisations out-with the UK but from within the EU, principally companies based in the Republic of Ireland perhaps providing precast concrete products and the like.
-These are major companies and hence we have comfort that such entities are complying with EU modern slavery legislation.
+Where we are proposing to use an organisation for the first time, we undertake appropriate checks in respect of its practices.
+On occasion we use organisations outside the UK but from within the EU, principally companies based in the Republic of Ireland (providing for example precast concrete and similar products) who have robust and comprehensive governance regimes to ensure compliance with modern slavery legislation.

-Our operations mean that we have no direct contact with countries that are generally regarded as being the most likely to have a risk of modern slavery and human trafficking as noted in the Global Slavery Index.
+Our operations mean that we have no direct contact with countries that are generally regarded as being the most likely to have a risk of modern slavery and human trafficking as noted in the Global Slavery Index or the Global Corruption Index.

 We operate a number of policies to ensure that we are conducting our business in an ethical and transparent manner.
 These documents can be found on our website: